FusionAuth/fusionauth-site/site/_posts/2019-03-12-plaintext-passwords.md

 ---
 layout: blog-post
-title: Stop Storing My Password in Plaintext
+title: Stop Storing My Plaintext Password
 description: DO NOT store passwords in plaintext!
-Here's why it's a big deal that you should already know.
+Learn how to protect your organizations passwords from potential hacking threats
 author: Brian Pontarelli
 excerpt_separator: "<!--more-->"
 categories: blog